EvanJin4840/HTML-syntax/style.md

 2. margin: 10px 20px;: Top and bottom are 10px; left and right are 20px.
 3. margin: 10px 20px 30px;: Top is 10px, left and right are 20px, and bottom is 30px.
 4. margin: 10px 20px 30px 40px;: Top is 10px, right is 20px, bottom is 30px, and left is 40px (in a clockwise order).

+### Padding
+* Padding is a CSS property that defines the inner spacing of an element, between its content and its border.
+- Analogy : Think of it like the air inside a box.
+The content (the words or images) sits inside, and the padding creates a buffer of space between the content and the edges of the box.